Tibetan Thangka Painting

 It is good to note that the greatness of a thangka depends on whether the face is well-crafted or not.
 Thus, a tradition has developed behind the painting of the face of Buddha.
 This tradition states: “You should carefully choose a day that is ideal for painting the face.”
 This is because on some days, you are not in a good mood or you are not inspired.
 Thus, you should only paint the face on the day when you are inspired.

 Many old Thangkas usually bore inscriptions on their back.
 These writings were usually mantras pertaining to the deity that was depicted on the scene.
-In some cases, the inscriptions referred to the owner of the Thangka or the painter of the Thangka in some very few cases.
+In some cases, the inscriptions referred to the owner of the Thangka or the painter of the Thangka in very few cases.

 The scenes on the Thangka generally follow a geometric pattern.
 They follow a highly systematic grid of intersecting lines and angles.
 Thus, the painters of Thangka should also be highly skilled and artistic to perfectly outline the scenes in a geometric way.